 Mr. Gritton, has a law degree from Columbia University School of Law in New York City.

 Ale’s foundation of experience and desire to work collaboratively with others was obtained while serving in the United States Air Force from 1998 – 2006.
-As the Human Resources Manager at Optimax, Ale’ has an integrated role serving as a cross functional bridge within the organization’s strategy while supporting Business unit functions in their strategic roles.
+As the Human Resources Director at Optimax, Ale’ has an integrated role serving as a cross functional bridge within the organization’s strategy while supporting Business unit functions in their strategic roles.
 Externally, Ale’ works to collaborate and build relationships and alliances with institutions, agencies, colleagues, and potential employees.
 Ale’ holds an associate degree from Monroe Community College, a bachelor’s degree from Rochester Institute of Technology, a master’s degree from St. John Fisher College.

 Peter S. Strange is Chairman Emeritus of Messer, Inc., the parent company for Messer Financial Services and Messer Construction Co., a regional general contractor and construction manager.
 A graduate of the University of Cincinnati in Civil Engineering, Mr. Strange began his career with Messer as a co-op student.
 In 1989, he led negotiations resulting in the purchase of all outstanding Messer stock by management and employees.
 He served as CEO of the Messer companies from 1990 through 2013.